Esmir-dev/mongoServer/README.md

 # mongoServer
-# My first NodeJS & mongodb Server
+# My first NodeJS & MongoDB Server

 This is the second part of nodejs and mongodb app server.
 We made mongo database for app server.